1HD22/HackUst2022---GoldenBridge/README.md

 ## Theme

-This project is a submission for HackUST2022 hosted by The Hong Kong University of Science and Technology
+This project is a submission for HackUST2022 hosted by The HKUST Entrepreneurship center

 This project attempt to tackle the issues of Social Entrepreneurship